shawn-dsilva/shade-jekyll-theme/README.md

 - Archives section
 - Projects section ( WIP )
 - Persistent top bar added for mobiles only
+- short intro text vanishes on scrolling,leaving only top navbar
 - Contacts/Socials now have text for the URL's or Profile names of said social networks/contacts along with icons.

 ## Usage